 Rosacea is a frustrating skin condition that can often be confused with acne.
 It is important to discover the symptoms, triggers that cause rosacea flare-ups (as there is no known cause of Rosacea), ways to differentiate rosacea from acne and the available holistic treatments that yield deep healing.
+Today we are diving into multiple areas of Rosacea to learn how to treat Rosacea naturally though both internal and external practices.

 As the body is known to have more than 1 mysterious condition that manifests on the skin, rosacea is certainly one of them.
 Rosacea has a noticeable rate of hereditary predisposition, can be triggered both internal and external environmental factors and is usually found in individuals with lighter hair, blond eyes and a Scandinavian/Northern European heritage, although it can be found in other heritages as well.